EnderTurret/Patched/docs/patches/ops/test.md

 Existence `test` patches check to see if a particular element exists.

-These patches can only be used if `sbExtensions` is enabled.
+These patches can only be used if `testExtensions` is enabled.

 ### Format